Synchronized Video Storytelling: Generating Video Narrations with Structured Storyline: Synchronized Video Storytelling

 \subsection{Task Definition}

 Given a video $V$ composed of sequential video clips $\{v_1, v_2, ..., v_n\}$ and the related knowledge composed of several knowledge items $\mathcal{K}=\{k_1,k_2,...,k_m\}$, synchronized video storytelling aims to incorporate the knowledge to generate a narration $s_i$ for each video clip $v_i$, and all narrations form a coherent story $\mathbf{S}=\{s_1, s_2, ..., s_n\}$ for the video.
-The word count \footnote{If the time length of video clip $v_i$ is $t$ seconds, considering the normal speaking speed of 5 words per second, the appropriate word length range is $[5t-3, 5t+3]$ with an error margin of 3 words in either direction.} of each $s_i$ should be within the appropriate range $r_i$.
+The word count \footnote{If the time length of video clip $v_i$ is $t$ seconds, considering the normal speaking speed of 5 words per second, the appropriate word length range can be $[5t-3, 5t+3]$ with an error margin of 3 words in either direction.} of each $s_i$ should be within the appropriate range $r_i$.
 To enhance the coherence of the overall story, the generation is guided by a predefined or automatically predicted storyline, which is expressed using a sequence of script labels $\{l_1, l_2, ..., l_n\}$.
 Each script label $l_i$, belonging to one of the 12 predefined types, summarizes the key point of the corresponding narration.
-More details about the script label are presented in the Appendix~\ref{sec:scripts}.
+See Appendix~\ref{sec:scripts} for script label details.